 Retirement Age Members eligible for service retirement are assumed to retire at various rates based upon age and gender.

-Deferred members are assumed to retire (100% probability) at the later of age 60 or earliest retirement eligibility.
 For all eligible members ages 75 and later, retirement is assumed to occur immediately.

 Turnover New employees are assumed to replace any terminated members and have similar entry ages.